Children’s Tylenol

 Scientists established in the 1980s that acetaminophen could cause liver damage (hepatotoxicity).
 Today, Tylenol overdoses are estimated to cause about 2,000 cases of hepatotoxicity, 26,000 hospitalizations and at least 450 deaths a year.

 A systematic review published in the European Journal of Pediatrics demonstrated that paracetamol has been proven safe for liver function in infants and small children even at higher than recommended doses.
-However, research shows that acetaminophen exposure to children at early developmental stages poses adverse effects on their neurodevelopment.
+However, research has been unable to prove that acetaminophen exposure to children at early developmental stages does not lead to adverse effects on their neurodevelopment.

 Tylenol provides label warnings to consumers about liver toxicity, allergies and sore throat.
 Not all side effects may occur, but if they appear, visit a doctor.
 Make sure you read and understand the precautions on the drug label before administering.